nengo/nengo-gui/docs/getting_started.rst

 .. code:: shell

-   pip install nengo_gui
+   pip install nengo-gui

-Running nengo_gui
+Running Nengo GUI
 =================

-There are two ways to run nengo_gui.
+There are two ways to run Nengo GUI.
 First, you can use it from the command line by running the installed script:

 .. code:: shell

-   nengo_gui
+   nengo

-If you specify a file to load, nengo_gui will do so:
+If you specify a file to load, ``nengo`` will do so:

 .. code:: shell

-   nengo_gui myfile.py
+   nengo myfile.py

-Alternatively, you can start nengo_gui manually from within your code.
+Alternatively, you can start Nengo GUI manually from within your code.
 To do so, add this to the bottom of your file that defines your Nengo model.

 .. code:: python